 Web browsing is also a rather complicated problem to solve.
 An internet search is 7g of CO2.
 And the web browsers that exist cannot fight against this pollution.
 But they can offset it.
-This is the case of Lilo, Ecosia, or many others.
+This is the case of eco-friendly browsers like Lilo, Ecosia, or many others.
 You can plant trees, finance projects thanks to your research.
 It will make you feel lighter.

 It is also important to do good research.
 You can change the balance.
 Less research means less pollution.
 So, think about choosing your words carefully and refining your searches.
 Also use the URL bar to go directly to a site, or bookmarks to keep track of them!